 A document known as the Web Content Accessibility Guidelines (WCAG) is what has been the globally accepted standard defined by the World Wide Web Consortium (W3C).
 The regulations spread through three levels of accessibility for both online and digital services, including:

-- Level A, which is the minimum level of accessibility that is required for individuals to make digital content accessible to people with disabilities.
+- Level A is the minimum level of accessibility that is required for individuals to make digital content accessible to people with disabilities.

-- Level AA, which is the medium level of accessibility that is required for individuals to access and interact with digital content, navigating it without any barriers.
+- Level AA is the medium level of accessibility that is required for individuals to access and interact with digital content, navigating it without any barriers.

-- Level AAA, which is the maximum level of accessibility that is required for individuals, where digital content needs to be accessed but also has an additional interface layer, providing the most convenient experience.
+- Level AAA is the maximum level of accessibility that is required for individuals, where digital content needs to be accessed but also has an additional interface layer, providing the most convenient experience.

 Many types of web content are unable to reach Level AAA.
 On the other hand, Level AA compliance is the minimum required level in order to make a website accessible.